anelhaman/dns-intercept/README.md

 ```

 ## Prerequisites
+For more information on how CoreDNS handles rewrites, refer to the official documentation: [CoreDNS Rewrite Plugin](https://coredns.io/plugins/rewrite/)

 - Kubernetes cluster with CoreDNS deployed
 - `kubectl` configured with appropriate cluster access
 - Go 1.16 or later (for building from source)